 - Learn more

-I review here a combo package for high school geometry, consisting of two different products:
+I review here a combo package for high school geometry sold by Math Without Borders, consisting of:

 While these two will work together, I will describe each part separately in the review.
 Please use the quick links below to jump directly to the various sections, if you'd like.
 Naturally, the review about the book is the longest.